neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 ***Q: How many possible words were there in the poem?***

-***Q: Come up with a general equation that you could use to calculate the budget for any type of similar data (occurences/frequency of each possible item over time).***
+***Q: Come up with a general equation that you could use to calculate the budget for any type of similar data (occurences of possibilities).***

 ***Q: What is the "null hypothesis" for this word budget (ie. what is the budget would you expect by chance if the poem was constructed by randomly using the possible words)?***